© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 In our light fastness test, samples are exposed to an intense artificial light generated by a Xenon arc lamp.
 The light passes through a series of filters to ensure that its spectrum (wavelength make-up) closely matches that of natural daylight through glass.
 The humidity and temperature of the test atmosphere are controlled.

-A small sample of material, together with a series of eight Blue Wool Standard fabrics (reference 1-8, see paragraph on these below), are simultaneously exposed to the high intensity light.
+A small sample of material, together with a series of eight Blue Wool Standard fabrics (reference 1 to 8, see paragraph on these below), are simultaneously exposed to the high intensity light.
 Two exposure times are used to determine whether fading progresses steadily, or initially at a different rate from the longer-term exposure.

 The test involves assessing samples once during the test and again at the end.
 The assessment is completed by comparing the degree of fading shown on the sample with the fading shown by the Blue Wool Standard fabrics.